Wes (singer)

 Wes Madiko (15 January 1964 – 25 June 2021), better known mononymously as Wes, was a Cameroonian musician.
 He is probably best known among Western audiences for his cover of "Upendi", from The Lion King II: Simba's Pride, as well as work with Deep Forest and his own 1997 hit "Alane" produced by Michel Sanchez.

-He died on June 25, 2021 at Alençon Hospital due to a nosocomial infection after a medical operation.

 Background

 Madiko was born in Mouataba, a village which is about hundred miles away from the city of Douala, Cameroon.
 He was taught about music by his grandfather, who taught him how to play the kalimba.
 His grandfather also taught him Bantu history and the wisdom of the elephant within animist Bantu philosophy.
 This was responsible for an important part of his education: "it was in bush school and during night-time gatherings listening to the metallic beat of the kalimba that I learned the adventures of the father of all ancestors, E'kwa Mutu."

 In 1974, at the age of ten, Madiko became the conductor of the group Kwa Kwassi, which means "think right" or "just thought".
 This musical formation brought together the most talented youngsters in the village, who received instruction together in history and art.